mmbman/Katagiri/jewel-mirror-awareness.md

 I don’t think so.

 It is not the teaching’s fault; it is your fault.
-The Buddha Just shows the way; you have to do the walking.
+The Buddha just shows the way; you have to do the walking.
 But it is very common for people to criticize the teaching instead of looking at themselves.
 Very common, and perverted.
 So before you criticize others or the approach you should look first at yourself.

 #### Text:

 > But even though the basis is reached and the approach comprehended,
-> True eternity still flows.
+> true eternity still flows.

 #### Commentary: